Erotic lactation: Islamic law

 In traditional Islamic law, a child under the age of two (besides many strict rules like that the suckling should be of such quantity that it could be said that the bones of the child were strengthened and the flesh allowed to grow.
 And if that cannot be ascertained, then if a child suckles for one full day and night, or if it suckles fifteen times to its fill, it will be sufficient), is that woman's child through a foster relationship (the woman is then called "milk mother").
 However, according to the Jurist Abu's-Su`ud (c.1490–1574), this only applies to sucklings under the age of two and a half years.
-Also, according to Ayatollah Ali Sistani, a highly praised scholar for the Shia Muslims: "The child should not have completed two years of his age".
+Also, according to Ayatollah Ali al-Sistani, a highly praised scholar for the Shia Muslims: "The child should not have completed two years of his age".
 The same latter source states at least eight conditions that should apply before that child is considered a son/daughter of the feeding woman.
 (This is not considered to be an adoption, which is strictly proscribed by the Qu'ran.)
 A modern Saudi Jurist, in 1983, upheld that if a man suckles from his wife, their marriage is nullified.
 The query remains a popular one into the 21st century, and has come up in Saudi advice columns.
 A Sunni cleric Sheik Ezzat Atiya (عزت عطية), President of the Hadith Department of Egypt's al-Azhar University issued a fatwa in 2007 encouraging women to breastfeed their male business colleagues so that the man could become symbolically related to the woman, thereby precluding any sexual relations and the need for both sexes to observe modesty.
 "Breast feeding an adult puts an end to the problem of the private meeting."
 It was later denounced and declared defamatory to Islam.

-China

-A Beijing restaurant offered breast-milk-based dishes on its menu.
-In China, many websites routinely advertise membership to breastfeeding club where customers can get access to lactating women who they can pay to suckle from their breasts.

-In 2013 a domestic staff agency in China named Xinxinyu was reported to be providing wet nurses for the sick and other adults as well as for newborns.
-The agency's clients could choose to drink the breast milk directly from the breast or to drink it via a breast pump.
-The reports caused controversy in China, with one writer describing it as "adding to China's problem of treating women as consumer goods and the moral degradation of China's rich."
-The agency was forced to suspend its operations by Chinese authorities for a number of reasons, one of which was for missing three years of annual checks.